 Don’t forget to also take advantage our our cooking with beer seminars: a how-to session giving by some amazing chef’s in and around the Calgary area.

 Simple Beer Pairing Rules to Follow

 We asked Kim Spence, one of our very knowledgeable beer judges, to give us some basic rules to follow when pairing beers with food.
-Here’s what he said.
+Here’s what Kim had to say:

 - Pair the intensity of the food with the intensity of the beer.
 The flavor of the beer or the food shouldn’t overpower each other.